-- Now add your milk (or coconut milk, or cream and mix in well and let it simmer with a lid on for about 10 minutes.
+- Now add your coconut milk and mix in well and let it simmer on low with a lid on for about 5 minutes.

-- After it has simmered for a bit, go ahead and remove the lid and let it simmer for another 3-5 minutes or until the sauce thickens.
+- After it has simmered, go ahead and remove the lid and let it simmer for another 3-5 minutes or until the sauce thickens.

 - Season with salt to taste.

-- Serve with a side of Basmati rice and enjoy!
+- Serve with a side of Basmati rice, poppadoms and enjoy!

 Nutrition Values are estimates only.See full nutrition disclaimer here